geniusyield/smart-order-router/README.md

 it and get back the locked tokens.
 Or anyone can _fill_ it, filling an order is just paying the correct amount of tokens the owner of the order expects to receive related to the amount of tokens we want to buy from that order.
-Following the previous example, anyone could fill that order by buying from it `6 tokenA` and paying the owner `12 tokenB`.
-But, it isn't possible to buy, for instance, `3 tokenA` from the order because the minimal amount was setup to `5`, except the amount of offered tokens is less than that.
+Following the previous example, anyone could fill that order by buying from it `6 tokenA` and paying `12 tokenB`.

 One important thing to mention that is transparent for any end user, is that there are two kinds of fills: _complete_ and _partial_.
 A complete fill will buy all the offered